aws/pg_tle/docs/04_hooks.md

 A `passcheck` hook function takes the following arguments

-passcheck_hook(username text, password text, password_type pgtle.password_types, valid_until timestamp, valid_null boolean)
+passcheck_hook(username text, password text, password_type pgtle.password_types, valid_until timestamptz, valid_null boolean)

 * `username` (`text`) - the name of the role that is setting a password.
 * `password` (`text`) - the password.
 This may be in plaintext or a hashed format (see `password_type`).